 - Digital Continuity Service

-History of The London Gazette
+History of The Gazette

-The London Gazette (originally called The Oxford Gazette) is the world's oldest continuously published newspaper and is still published "with Authority", as it has been since it was established by Charles II whilst the Court (effectively the government of the time) was removed to Oxford during the Great Plague of 1665.
+The Gazette (originally called The Oxford Gazette) is the world's oldest continuously published newspaper and is still published "with Authority", as it has been since it was established by Charles II whilst the Court (effectively the government of the time) was removed to Oxford during the Great Plague of 1665.
 Samuel Pepys even recorded the event in his diary and said that:

 'This day the first of the 'Oxford Gazettes' came out, which is very pretty, full of news, and no folly in it-wrote by Williamson.'

-As one of the few widely available publications, the Gazette was even used to distribute descriptions of highwaymen and stolen property.
+As one of the few widely available publications, the London Gazette was even used to distribute descriptions of highwaymen and stolen property.
 Circulation reached an early peak in 1683 with publication of the latest reports from the Austro-Turkish war that was having a devastating effect on the trade routes, with merchants eager to make alternative transit arrangements for their goods.

-The Gazettes today
+The Gazette today

 - State (including Royal Household), Parliamentary and Ecclesiastical notices